Headshed/cube-integration/CustomerDataAPI.md

 **GET** ```https://YOURACCOUNT.headshed.com/api/v1/assignments/9/customers/```

 In this example, we have asked for all Customer records in assignment #9.
 What type of assignment this is can be seen in the Cube GUI.
-(We will add API support for listing assignment information).
-Assignment #9 in this example have been configured as a B2C-assignment (Customer records are consumers), and 6 assignment specific extra information fields have been configured:
+Assignment #9 in this example have been configured as a B2C-assignment (Customer records are consumers), and 6 customer custom fields have been configured:

-For standard customer data fields, the fields are shown (with `null` values when no data is registered)
+For standard customer fields, the fields are shown (with `null` values when no data is registered)

 **Paginated results**
 As the result may contain thousands of customer records, we use Pagination to limit the number of results fetched in one go.
 The json response returned will have links (next/previous) you can use to navigate the results.
 These will be null when there are no more customers to fetch.